UC-Davis-CS-Tutoring/Study-Guides/README.md

 * These study guides may contain some topics which may not be covered by your instructor during that particular quarter.
-If you notice a topic that is missing from our study guide (but was covered in your class), reach contact us
+If you notice a topic that is missing from our study guide (but was covered in your class), contact us
 at: `ucdcstutoring [at] gmail {dot} com`.

 * Although, we are going to make these study guides independent from the course